 Join Lindsay Pedersen for an in-depth discussion in this video Examine, part of Create A Brand Strategy.

-What this framework does, is it synthesizes what we know about the customer's desires, what we know about our competitor and what they're good at, and what we know about our own strengths.
-Right now, we're in a really good position, because we've gathered raw insights.
-We can answer these questions from the customer's point of view.
+What this framework does is it synthesizes what we know about the customer's desires, what we know about our competitor and what they're good at, and what we know about our own strengths.
+Right now we're in a really good position because we've gathered raw insights.
+So we can answer these questions from the customer's point of view.
 I like to think of the uncommon denominator as a Venn diagram with three circles, one for each area.

-You could be competeing against a behavior or the status quo, or an adjacent type of product.
+You could be competing against a behavior or the status quo, or an adjacent type of product.
 Again, channeling your customer, how would your customer think about what is compelling about your competitor?
 List those things in that second circle.
 Lastly, we're going to turn to our own strengths.
 What are the things that we are good at?
-Here, we can list all of the things that we know, but have a special eye towards the things that your customer expressed as a strength.
+Here we can list all of the things that we know but have a special eye toward the things that your customer expressed as a strength.

 In this course, branding expert Lindsay Pedersen explains how to create a compelling brand strategy that gets results for your organization.
 She demonstrates how to properly frame your strategy and covers brand positioning, discussing how to climb a benefit ladder and determine your position.
 Plus, she shows how to create a personality for your brand, choose the tone, and create an activation strategy.